 What is growth hormone deficiency?
 Growth hormone deficiency (GHD) means that someone does not make enough GH for normal body processes.
 GHD is defined as having a combination of multiple factors that can be caused by low GH.
 These include having most of the following to assure a correct diagnosis of GH deficiency: a history of low blood sugar in the newborn period, multiple pituitary hormone deficiencies, significant short stature, significantly slow growth, short predicted height for the family and/or for the general population, low IGF-1 levels, low GH on GH stimulation test, and no other explanation for these were found through their evaluation.

-Otherwise, a child may have had a concussion, resulting in mild trauma to the pituitary.
-Since GH is the most frequent deficiency after brain trauma, a child's slow growth after TBI may be a clue that there is GHD.
+Otherwise, a child may have had a concussion, resulting in trauma to the pituitary.
+Since GH is the most frequent deficiency after brain trauma, a child's slow growth after TBI may be a clue that there is GHD - even years after the event.
 Rarely, a child may develop pressure on the pituitary causing destruction of the gland and its blood supply, due to a brain tumor, surgery or radiation therapy to treat a tumor, or inflammatory destruction of the pituitary.
-While these are rare, any sudden decline in growth warrants an urgent evaluation for these diagnoses so they can be treated promptly.
+While these are rare, any sudden decline in growth warrants an urgent evaluation for these diagnoses so they can be addressed promptly.

 Last, there may be another condition that causes GHD.
 Hypothyroidism, elevated prolactin, sleep apnea, and medications can cause abnormal GH secretion.
 As a result, many tests are evaluated before determining there is GHD.